Red91K/Security-Learning/Cybersecurity For Everyone/Week 1 - Defining Cybersecurity.md

 ### RDP exploits
 **RDP** (Remote Desktop Protocol) - protocol developed by microsoft, provides GUI to connect with another computer via a network connection (listens @ port 3389)

-- In the past few years, cybercriminals have abused weak RDP credentials and even used social engineering to carry out attacks
+- In the past few years, cybercriminals have abused weak RDP credentials and used social engineering to carry out attacks
-- RDP vulnerabilities exist, allowing attackers to penetrate even well-secured systems (ex: BlueKeep) -> Expect cybercriminals continue to abuse RDP and RDP vulnerabilities
+- Additionally, vulnerabilities in the RDP protocol exist, allowing attackers to penetrate even well-secured systems (ex: BlueKeep)
+-> Expect cybercriminals continue to abuse RDP and RDP vulnerabilities

 ## Mobile